KamilGodek/Object-Tracking-and-counting-using-Python-with-YOLO/README.md

 # Object-Tracking-and-counting-using-Python-with-YOLO
-This project utilizes object detection and tracking technology using the YOLO model and the sort algorithm in Python.
+This project, currently under modifitaction, utilizes object detection and tracking technology using the YOLO model and the sort algorithm in Python.
 The aim of the project is to identify, track, and count objects based on a video stream or video file.